Nordic National Days

 Icelandic National Day is on June 17th (Icelandic: Þjóðhátíðardagurinn, the day of the nation’s celebration).
 It is an annual holiday in Iceland commemorating the foundation of The Republic of Iceland on June 17, 1944.
 This date also marks the end of Iceland’s centuries old ties with Denmark.
 The date was chosen to coincide with the birthday of Jón Sigurðsson, a major figure of Icelandic culture and the leader of the 19th century Icelandic independence movement.

 Today, Icelanders celebrate this holiday on a national scale including a parade through each urban area with a brass band leading the way.
 Riders on Icelandic horses often precede the brass band and flag bearers from the Icelandic scouts follow the brass band.
 After the parade speeches are held out in the open, including one from Fjallkonan (the woman of the mountain), clad in Skautbúningur, who recites a poem.
 She represents the fierce spirit of the Icelandic nation and of Icelandic nature.
 In many ways this recalls the period of romanticism that reigned when the first steps toward independence were taken.
-After speeches and other ceremonies are over, less formal celebration usually musical events.

 Norway